 Korea and Japan as co-hosts of the 2002 championship.
 Till then, almost all the championships were hosted by European and American countries.

 Soccer has come a long way to become the most popular sport across the world.
 This journey of the sport is almost as long as the human civilizations itself.
 What was first created as a military training exercise, is now one of the most loved games across the globe.
-When you sign up for a subscription to one of these Comcast Sports Packages you can keep up to date with all the soccer games.
+When you sign up for one of these cable television packages, you can keep up to date with all the soccer games.